shnsk1995/PCAGenerator/README.md

 ## 📦 Installation / Setup (for Users)

-1. Download or clone the repository.
+1. Download the prebuilt latest ZIP / release.
-2. Publish or build the release version (or use the prebuilt ZIP / release).
+2. Extract the ZIP to a desired location.
 3. Ensure the `Python/` and `Images/` folders accompany the executable in the same directory.
 4. Run `PCAGenerator.exe`.
 5. Provide an input file, configure settings, and press “Run PCA”.